JMet18/JMet18/README.md

 # About Me:
-- 👋 Hi, I’m @jamiemetcalfe18
+- 👋 Hi, I’m @jamiemetcalfe18 or Jamie!
-- 👀 Interested in fitness, gaming, and dogs!
+- 👀 Interested in coding, fitness, gaming, and dogs!
 - 🌱 Currently working on mastering Javascript!
 - 💞️ Looking to collaborate on web design projects.
+I am also seeking internships!
-- 🔧 Currently working on The Odin Project, college, CS50 and freecodecamp!
+- 🔧 Currently working on The Odin Project, college, and CS50!
-- 📋 My Certs: Comptia Cloud Essentials +, Adobe Certified Associate: Web Design Adobe Certified Associate: Dreamweaver, Adobe Certified Associate: Photoshop!
+- 📋 My Certs: Comptia Cloud Essentials +, Adobe Certified Associate: Web Design, Adobe Certified Associate: Dreamweaver,and Adobe Certified Associate: Photoshop!

 # Skills: